 Radon is a radioactive element formed by the disintegration of radium.
 It is the heaviest of the noble gases, and it builds up in the lowest levels of the house.
 It occurs naturally, especially in areas over granite, but can be found anywhere in areas where it is common.
 If vented to the outdoors, where it can be scattered by the wind, it is relatively harmless.
 However, if a house is built over a source, then the lower parts of the house can fill with the gas, and radioactive particles can accumulate in the lungs until they disintegrate.

-One picoCurie (pCi) is one trillionth of a Curie, or 0.037 radioactive disintegrations per second.
-So 4 pCi/L is 12,800 disintegrations in one liter (L) of air per day.
+The United States Environmental Protection Agency (EPA) estimates that nearly one out of every 15 homes has a radon level above the EPA-recommended limit of 4 pCi/L. The U.S. average air level of radon in single-family homes is 1.3 pCi/L. One picoCurie (pCi) is one trillionth of a Curie or 0.037 radioactive disintegrations per second.
+So 4 pCi/L is 12,800 disintegrations in 1 liter (L) of air per day.